AviatrixSystems/avxlabs-docs/ace_automation/docs/firenet.md

 Let's take a look the Palo.
 By default, the management UI is closed to the internet, so we'll have to modify the security group to allow it.

+From the pod registration portal, use the `Console` link and credentials to log into AWS.

 ![Portal](images/firenet_aws.png)

 Navigate to `EC2` and select `Security Groups` under `Network & Security` in the left-hand nav.